Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 Death Valley merges the slasher genre with the stalker and psychological genres.

-While this is an obscure slasher film, it is for the most devout horror fans one of the best slasher and stalker films from the 80s.
-This horror story tells the tale of a mom and son that head out into Death Valley, with the mom’s new boyfriend.
+This is an obscure slasher film about a mom and son that head out into Death Valley, with the mom’s new boyfriend.
 The trip starts out peaceful enough but a deranged stalker maniac emerges.
 One reviewer on Amazon explains the movie thus:

 The acting in this movie wasn’t obviously acting — the actors were natural and acted like anyone would act under the circumstances.
 A fun creep show.